Tengfei-Wang/DCSR/README.md

 cd ./data
 unzip CameraFusion.zip
 ```
-CUFED5 dataset can be download from [SRNTT repo](https://github.com/ZZUTK/SRNTT).

 ## Quick Start
 The pretrained models have been put in `./experiments/pretrain`.
 For quick test, run the scipts: